freder/feed-checker_go/readme.md

-Checks a list of RSS/Atom feeds for new posts.
+Checks a list of RSS / Atom feeds for new posts.

 ## Run